Accenture stock action update

 British 5 year government bond yields

-Spanish, French, British, Greek, Italian, Korean & Portuguese 10 year government bond yields
+Spanish, French, British, Greek, Italian, Korean, Portuguese and New Zealand 10 year government bond yields

 The Overbought Quinella – Both Overbought and Traded at > 2.5 standard deviations above the weekly mean)